 University of Western Australia

 Dr. Linden is internationally recognized for his expertise in the characterization of platelet function in health and disease, the detection of antiplatelet drug resistance and his contribution to the development of new antiplatelet therapies.
-His research has been featured thrice on the cover of journals and, with more than 1800 citations, has had a significant impact on the fields of haematology and cytometry.
-He has been named as the 2016 Marylou Ingram Scholar by the International Society for the Advancement of Cytometry in recognition for his development of novel cytometry techniques for blood platelets and platelet-immune systems biology.
+His research has been featured thrice on the cover of journals and, with more than 1,800 citations, has had a significant impact on the fields of haematology and cytometry.
+He was named a 2016 Marylou Ingram Scholar by the International Society for the Advancement of Cytometry in recognition for his development of novel cytometry techniques for blood platelets and platelet-immune systems biology.

 Prof. Narinder Mehra

 Head of Transplant Immunology & Immunogenetics